Operator dynamics in Floquet many-body systems: Introduction

-The effects of time-translation symmetry can be understood in a unified way by interpreting an autocorrelation function as a sum of {\it amplitudes} associated with paths in the space of operators.
-In general, these amplitudes are real but not necessarily positive.
+A complementary perspective on our results comes from interpreting an autocorrelation function as a sum of amplitudes associated with paths in the space of operators.
+More specifically, and in analogy with the Feynman formulation of quantum mechanics, the amplitude for evolution between given initial and final operators can be expressed as a sum over paths, with each path consisting of a sequence of operators at each intermediate time-step.
+Each path has an associated amplitude, which for Hermitian operators is real but not necessarily positive.
+Full specification of a path in terms of the operators at each step requires a great deal of information, but partial specification can be provided by simply identifying the operator support as a function of time: we refer to this support as the operator trajectory.
 We identify a subset of paths with positive amplitudes that make the dominant contribution to the averaged autocorrelation functions.
 Interestingly, these paths have rather narrow trajectories in the full space of operators.
 For example, in the RPM at large $q$, the boundaries of operator paths form straight vertical lines in the space-time plane, as illustrated in Fig.~\ref{fig:paths}.
 This picture is to be contrasted with that for the averages of squared autocorrelation functions, and also of OTOCs (both of which are nonzero even in RUCs).
 In the first case the spatial widths of the dominant operator paths grow as $t^{1/2}$ \cite{Nahum_Real_2022}, whereas in the second they grow ballistically \cite{Nahum_Operator_2018,Keyserlingk_Operator_2018}.
 In systems with conservation laws, we note that the operator paths relevant to dynamics have recently been studied in Refs.~\cite{Rakovszky_Dissipation_2022,Keyserlingk_Operator_2022}.

-The asymmetric peak is striking even for operators supported on a few sites.
-This feature is therefore straightforward to observe in experiments involving only conventional dynamics and a number of samples that is independent of $L$.
+We believe that there are encouraging prospects for experimental observation of the behaviour that we have identified in autocorrelation functions.
+The asymmetric peak is striking in some models even for operators supported on a few sites, as is demonstrated by our numerical results.
+This feature is therefore straightforward to observe in experiments involving only conventional dynamics and a number of samples that is independent of the system size.
 We should compare this situation with that for OTOCs and the SFF.
 For example, one method for determining OTOCs involves an explicit time-reversal of many-body dynamics \cite{Swingle_Measuring_2016}, while randomised measurement approaches for extracting either the OTOC \cite{Vermersch_Probing_2019} or the SFF \cite{Joshi_Probing_2022} suffer from a sample complexities that scale exponentially with the system size.